Review: KOA Orlando NW / Orange Blossom

 I liked that campers were respectful of the quiet hours between 11 p.m. and 7 a.m.
 Like us, many others were there for their first time or were very early in the writing of their camping history.

-Like so many KOA’s the easy-to-find location is right off the interstate.
-That’s good to know when looking for a strange place in a strange land, but not so great for those who are not sound sleepers.
+Like many KOA campgrounds, the easy-to-find location is right off the interstate.
+That’s good to know when looking for a strange place in a strange land, but not so great for those not sound sleepers.

-In our case, this was not an issue as our visit was in the summer and the air conditioner ran all night, covering up any noise we might have heard from the close-by highway otherwise.
+In our case, this was not an issue as our visit was in the summer, and the air conditioner ran all night, covering up any noise we might have heard from the nearby highway otherwise.

 Bathroom Facilities